 “Fragrance-free” refers to the lack of added chemicals to enhance aroma or mask an odor.
 Notice that it generally just means “added” chemicals.
-A lot of skincare and other products contain fragrances that are “natural” but can cause exactly the same allergic reactions that “added” perfume can.
+A lot of skincare and other products contain fragrances that are “natural” but can cause precisely the same allergic reactions that “added” perfume can.

 Products labeled “unscented” are generally used to describe a product that lacks a scent.
 But not having a smell discernable smell does not mean that fragrances are not present.
-In fact, often so-called masking fragrances are used to cover up unwanted smells from other ingredients that may not have a pleasing odor.
+In fact, often, so-called masking fragrances are used to cover up unwanted smells from other ingredients that may not have a pleasing odor.
 Instead of removing or replacing those ingredients in the first place.

-Organic, natural and green
+Organic, natural, and green

 Be aware that “organic,” “natural,” and “green” products also may contain fragrances.
 Often, these are botanical extracts and essential oils, which sound harmful.
 However, whether manufactured or naturally occurring, these substances can cause perfume-allergic reactions and irritation

 Ingredients to avoid when you have perfume allergies or sensitivity

 When you want to avoid fragrances in skincare products and are searching for fragrance-free products, make sure to read the ingredient list carefully.
 Keep an eye out for the following fragrance-related substances that are often hidden well on the labels of skincare products: